To make a permission request for RDS6 please click here - this will only work while on the CCHMC network or when VPN connected to CCHMC.

-You should automatically should have access to your divisional shared (G:) drive.
-If these drives donthe drive doesn't appear automatically when you log in to the Cincinnati Children's network, you can look up the drive paths and then map them manually (learn how on Windows and Mac OS X).
-If the drives still don't appear, send an email to email@example.com).please send contact your Business \ Admin Office.
+You should automatically have access to your divisional shared (G:) drive.
+If the drive doesn't appear automatically when you log in to the Cincinnati Children's network, please send contact your Business \ Admin Office.

-To request a new project drive, you will need to go to BeMyIT Store , login with your CCHMC credentials, and submit a new request therefor an RDS drive.
+To request a new project drive, you will need to go to BeMyIT Store , login with your CCHMC credentials, and submit a new request for an RDS drive.

 Also, if you add a new folder to your divisional shared or project drive, this folder does NOT automatically appear in the Permissions Manager.
 To share this folder, you need to send an email to firstname.lastname@example.org with names of two people who will manage access to this folder, and request that it be added to the Permissions Manager.

-A protected folder \ drive will list in Permissions Manager.
+A protected folder will list in Permissions Manager.
 If it is necessary to rename it, you must email email@example.com before renaming or else the permissions might not transfer properly.

 Copying data from protected folders and drives

-A protected folder \ drive has its own set of permissions.
-When moving data from a protected folder \ drive, you must copy & paste instead of drag & drop.
-Dragging Drag and dropping drop will likely result in the permissions not transferring properly, resulting in access denied errors.
+A protected folder has its own set of permissions.
+When moving data from a protected folder, you must copy & paste instead of drag & drop.
+Drag and drop will likely result in the permissions not transferring properly, resulting in access denied errors.
 After pasting data in the new folder, the copied data can be deleted from the original folder.

 Submitting permission requests